ProgramRepair/SearchRepair/README.md

 	NOTE: please set the actual values of these three fields in your local computer.
 Above are the mysql setting in one author yalin's computer.

 6. Go to PROJECTROOT/src/test/main.java, run the main function of that java file, then the experiments will be re run.
-IMPORTANT: if there are a lot of running time IO exceptions being printing out at console in the beginning, this is probably because C program can not be compiled by GCC in java.
-This problem might happen a minutes happens after starting rerun experiment.
+IMPORTANT: if there were a lot of running time IO exceptions being printing out at console in the beginning, this is probably because C program can not be compiled by GCC in java.
+This problem might happen a minute after starting rerun experiment.
 If it did happen, delete "./bughunt" and rerun this experiments.
 Usually a second rerun will be successful.
-A successful sign of this is that, the console is printing a list of name of directories, which is the directories of every version in IntroClass folder.
+A successful sign of this is that, the console is printing a list of name of directories, which are the directories of every version in IntroClass folder.
 After the experiments are completed, a csv file  PROJECTROOT/csvlog/log will be generated, which contains all of data presented in the paper.

 6. notice that, there are four fields in the main function of PROJECTROOT/src/test/main.java, which are: